torbsd/torbsd.github.io/obsd-relays.md

 Refer to the [Documentation Style Guide](doc-guide.html) for information about syntax in this document.

-### OpenBSD Documentation ###
+### OpenBSD Documentation and Tor Relay Guide ###

 OpenBSD documentation, both its [FAQ] and [manual pages], are comprehensive and accurate.
 The vast majority of questions faced by a user are answered there.
 The manual pages are also available directly on an OpenBSD system.
+Additionally make sure to read the official [Tor Relay Guide].

 ### Some Preliminary Issues: OpenBSD -STABLE -CURRENT or snapshots?
 Ports or Packages? ###